yukiekajita/Matplotlib-Challenge/README.md

-* Generated a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that showed the number of total mice for each treatment regimen throughout the course of the study.
+* I generated a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that showed the number of total mice for each treatment regimen throughout the course of the study.

 ** Bar plot